You are visiting The Netherlands during the autumn season, but you have no clue about what things you should do? Search no more!

 4 Discover Dutch heide (moorlands) in full bloom

 There are many parks that have moorlands and you can take your bike to go for a ride or go for a walk.
 Ask at your local tourist information if they have a little map and are up to date with the rules.
 Keep in mind that you should NEVER walk in the heide, nor go off the paths.
 Paths are there for a reason.
 Stay on them.
+One of the places to see moorlands, or heather, is the Veluwe National Park.
+Some heather species are earlier and bloom in spring, others the end of august until September.
+So, be sure to be aware of that.

 5 Try bokbier